June 29, 2024

 A Man of Much Importance: The Art and Life of Terrence McNally by Christopher Byrne McNally wrote so many now-classic works (The Ritz, Frankie and Johnny in the Clair de Lune, The Lisbon Traviata, Master Class, Love!
 Valour!
 Compassion! not to mention the books for the musicals The Kiss of the Spider Woman, Ragtime, The Full Monty and A Man of No Importance) but because he was so unassuming about all of it he hasn’t really been given his full due and so it’s great to get this tribute which chronicles the life and work of one of the major theater makers of the last 50 years and a pioneer in placing the stories of gay people onstage.

 Song of the Season: Outstanding Broadway Songs Since 1891 by Thomas Hischack This veteran theater scholar and author of countless books is up to some mischief: he’s daringly selected one song from every Broadway season as representative of musical theater at that particular moment in time.
 Some of the choices are obvious (“Memory” from 1982's Cats) some head-scratchy (The Lambeth Walk” from Me and My Girl in 1986 instead of something from Les Miserables).
 Read it straight through or skip to your favorite seasons.
 Either way, there's plenty of fodder for debates over boozy summer dinners and throughout the rest of the year too.
-You can hear an interview with Hischack that BroadwayRadio's James Marino and I did (as well as more about some of the other books on this list) that we'll post on the Fourth of July.
+You can hear an interview with Hischack that BroadwayRadio's James Marino and I did (as well as more about some of the other books on this list) by clicking here

 20 Seasons: Broadway Musicals of the 21st Century by Amy S. Osatinski Most Broadway histories focus on the Golden Age shows of the ‘40s, ‘50s and ‘60s and so it’s refreshing to have a spotlight put on what’s been happening more recently.
 This survey tracks the rise of the jukebox musical, the growing prominence of screen-to-stage adaptations and the trend of revising old classics.
 So it gives shows such as Jersey Boys, SpongeBob Square Pants and Daniel Fish’s “sexy” Oklahoma the serious treatment they deserve and that many young fans—and those of any age interested in the future of the art form—are sure to appreciate.